Nonprofit Law in Israel

 VI.
 Tax Laws

 The tax laws in Israel do not distinguish among legal forms or types of NPOs.
 Therefore, the determination of taxable income and tax exemptions does not depend on how an organization was originally formed.
-The two main tax laws—the Income Tax Ordinance and Value Added Tax Law—do not have the same definition for "public institution."
-While the Income Tax Ordinance primarily considers the aims of the organization, the VAT Law refers to the nature of its activities.
+The two main tax laws—the Income Tax Ordinance 1961 and Value Added Tax Law 1975 —do not have the same definition for "public institution."
+While the Income Tax Ordinance 1961 primarily considers the public purpose of the organization, the VAT Law refers to the commercial nature of its activities.

 A. Tax Exemption

-Only "public institutions" are granted exemptions from income tax, according to the Income Tax Ordinance, and only as long as the income is not derived from a trade or business carried on by the institution.
+The Income Tax Ordinance grants "public institutions" exemptions from income tax for income that is not derived from a trade or business carried on by the institution.
 Although there is no automatic exemption upon incorporation of an organization, the exemption is granted if the institution submits an annual financial report and self-assessment indicating the institution's sources of income.
-To determine which organizations may be recognized as public institutions for tax purposes, it is important to examine the legal structure and public aims of the organization, as well as the activities in which it is engaged.

-There are six criteria that an organization must satisfy in order to qualify for a tax exemption:
+There are five criteria that an organization must satisfy in order to qualify for a tax exemption:

-- The majority of the members may not be related to each other;
+2. For which the majority of the members are not related to each other;

 The law, court decisions, and administrative rulings have defined "public purpose" to include activities related to religion, culture, education, science, health, welfare, and sports, as well as any other public purpose approved by the Minister of Finance.